relund/gMOIP/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

+## revdepcheck results

+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Comments submission

 * Fixed a bug and added a new function.